 - 6.2.1.
-The proposals have been lodged as a Key Decision through the Council's democratic process since the proposed capital expenditure will exceed £250,000. - 6.2.2.
-The Council has the general power of competence under section 1(1) of the Localism Act 2011 to do anything that individuals generally may generally do provided it is not prohibited by legislation.
+Section 111 of the Local Government Act 1972 gives a local authority power to do anything (whether or not involving the expenditure, borrowing or lending of money or the acquisition or disposal of any property or rights) which is calculated to facilitate, or is conducive or incidental to the discharge of its functions. - 6.2.2.
+In addition, the Council has a general power of competence under section 1(1) of the Localism Act 2011 to do anything that individuals generally may generally do provided it is not prohibited by legislation.
 There is no express prohibition, restriction or limitation contained in a statute against use of the power in this way. - 6.2.3.
-The documentation governing the terms on which the goods, works and services are to be provided under the individual contracts (including as to price) must be in a form approved by the Assistant Director (Legal Services). - 6.2.4.
-All goods, services and works commissioned (including the procurement and award of contract) under this report will be in accordance with EU and UK public procurement law, and the Council's Constitution (in particular, the Contract Procedure Rules)
+The proposals represent a Key Decision as they are over £250,000 in value.
+The Council must therefore comply with its governance process in respect of Key Decisions. - 6.2.4.
+All goods, services and works commissioned (including the procurement and award of contract) under this report will be in accordance with EU and UK public procurement law, and the Council's Constitution (in particular, the Contract Procedure Rules).